 c.
 960-970 CE: Unknown Artist: Gero Crucifix (Gero Cross) [Carolingian; Germany]

-Located in Cologne Cathedral in Cologne, Germany, the Gero Crucifix is one of the first depictions of the dead Jesus on the cross.
-Over six feet tall, the sculpture shows a mixture of Carolingian and Byzantine elements.
-The starburst backdrop was added in the 17th Century.
+Located in a chapel in Cologne Cathedral in Cologne, Germany, the Gero Crucifix is one of the first depictions of the dead Jesus on the cross and is the oldest life-sized crucifix known in northern Europe.
+The sculpture is made of carved oak, which has been painted and gilded more than once over the centuries, most recently in 1904.
+The figure of Jesus, which measures 6.1 ft from head to feet, and 5.4 ft from arm to arm. shows a mixture of Carolingian/Ottonian and Byzantine elements.
+The distracting starburst backdrop was added in 1683.

 c.
 997-1000 CE: Workshop of Liuthar: Gospel Book of Otto III [Ottonian; Germany]